Joseph Vallot: Later life

-From 1905 onwards, with his health deteriorating from the many long stays at high altitude, Joseph Vallot started to spend his winter months in Nice.
+From 1905 onwards, with his health deteriorating from the many long stays at high altitudes, Joseph Vallot started to spend his winter months in Nice.
 The climate was more favourable for him there, though he was no less active.
-In Nice he built a weather station to enable him to study the region's weather, and he also continued with his botanical interests.
+In Nice, he built a weather station to enable him to study the region's weather, and he also continued with his botanical interests.
 According to the website of the Alpine Museum in Chamonix, Vallot collected some 200,000 herbarium specimens which were donated to the Nice museum.

 In 1907, Vallot, who had partnered with the cinematographer, Léon Gaumont, was involved in the production of a 9.5mm film documenting the climbing of Mont Blanc.

 In September 1920, at the age of 66, Vallot made his last climb to stay and to make scientific measurements in his high-altitude observatory.
 From there he also made his 34th and final ascent to the summit of Mont Blanc.

 When his health started to deteriorate further, Vallot left Chamonix and moved to his villa in Nice where, after a long illness, he eventually died on 11 April 1925.
 His body is interred at Père Lachaise Cemetery in Paris.
 In his will, Vallot left his observatory to the French nation and it has since been utilised by the Paris Observatory, the French National Centre for Scientific Research (CNRS) and, more recently, the Research Center for Alpine Ecosystems (CREA Mont-Blanc).